IO89/ReactVideoApp/README.md

 # React Video Player

    Video player that fethces video from Youtube and shows videos and descriptions.

 ### Requirements

    It is required to place your Google API key into index.js file.

-### How to isntall
+### How to install

    From root folder run: `yarn`

 ### How to start

    From root folder run : `yarn start`